 The summer school is held entirely in English.
 Though no prior proof of language proficiency is required, students are expected to have sufficient English knowledge to participate actively in the lectures and the leisure programme.

-The academic curriculum of IN SITU 2017 is divided into different thematic blocks which cover the most important areas of Information Technology Law.
+The academic curriculum of IN SITU 2018 was divided into different thematic blocks which cover the most important areas of Information Technology Law.
+IN SITU 2019 strives for a similar structure.
 The first block encompasses introductory lectures which lay the foundation for the later sessions that cover more advanced legal questions.
 The second block provides insights into different specific fields of IT law while the third aims mainly at exploring the connection between IT law and intellectual property law.

 The course is completed with a 3 hour examination, in which students have to demonstrate that they can use the skills and tools acquired during the summer school to answer cutting edge legal questions in the fields of Data Protection, E-Commerce, Intellectual Property (as applicable to Information Technologies) and several others, such as IT-Contract Law or Cyberregulation.